paulbradshaw/MED7373-Data-Journalism/js/onclick.md

       </form>
 ```

+Note that the example code above is HTML (the JavaScript is inside HTML `<script>` tags) so would *not* go inside the JS box in Codepen.

 ## Changing text on the page

-Alert buttons are clunky, old-fashioned ways of communicating information more commonly associated with pop-up spammy ads.
+Alert buttons are clunky, old-fashioned ways of communicating information more commonly associated with pop-up spammy ads (in fact your browser may have blocked it).
 We don't want this sort of user experience.
 So instead, a better way of doing the same thing is to change the function so that it puts some text onto the page itself.

 To do that we need to *target* part of the HTML.
 There are a range of methods for doing this.
 These include: